osrf/gazebo_tutorials/building_editor/tutorial.md

     c.
 Resize the feature's width by dragging one of the end points.

 * Double-click a feature on the 2D View to open an inspector with configuration options.
-You can also right-click and choose `Open Window/Door Inspector`.
+Alternatively, right-click and choose `Open Window/Door Inspector`.

 * To delete a feature, either press the `Delete` key while it is selected, or right-click it on the 2D View and choose `Delete`.